 Learning about tips on how to transfer photos from a PC to an iPhone is important if you're planning to switch your Mac to a PC one day.
 As shown in our previous guide, you have six options to transfer photos from a PC to an iPhone, which is to use an iPhone data transfer tool, iTunes, iCloud, Google Photos, Dropbox, and OneDrive.
 The steps are much like the steps we introduced above, so we won't detail them here.
 For more details, you can navigate to our previous guide on how to transfer photos from a PC to an iPhone.

-Now you know how to put photos on iPhone from Mac using different ways.
+Now you know how to put photos on an iPhone from a Mac using different ways.
 If you also need to add other types of content to your iPhone or iPad from a Mac, refer to the guide on how to transfer files from Mac to iPhone/iPad to learn more details.
+Whether you prefer to use iCloud or not, you can try the methods in this article to effectively transfer photos from Mac to iPhone.
+It is most recommended to take advantage of EaseUS MobiMover to help you transfer photos from Mac to iPhone or vice versa with one click.
+This professional data transfer software works well on transferring everything from iPhone to iOS devices, Android devices, or computers.
+Just have a try!

-Frequently Asked Questions About Data Transfer Between a Mac and an iPhone
+Frequently Asked Questions on How to Transfer Photos from Mac to iPhone

 Do you want to learn more about data transfer between a Mac and an iPhone?
 If you do, here are some frequently asked questions related to this topic for you to refer to.